 Are you contemplating divorce?
 If you decide to take the plunge, in your divorce papers you will need to indicate on what "ground" you are divorcing.
 In other words, you must note the reason why you're filing for a divorce.
-In Pennsylvania, spouses can file for divorce on both fault and
+In Pennsylvania, spouses can file for divorce on both fault and no-fault grounds.

 If a spouse wants to file a "fault" divorce, he or she is essentially accusing the other spouse of engaging in some sort of misconduct, for example, they are saying that their spouse committed adultery, or they walked out on the marriage for at least a year, or they committed domestic violence.

 A spouse can file for a fault divorce on the following grounds:

 - Abandoning a spouse for a year or longer

 - Spousal abuse, or another form of cruelty

 - Convicted of a crime and sent to prison for at least two years

 - Humiliation to such an extent, it makes marriage intolerable